indigotech/taki-docs/docs/api.md

 ## Introduction

-The Taki API will be used the SDKs to send device and user information to our servers.
-It will also be used by the client side to send user information (that are not accessible by the SDKs) and the campaigns we'll create.
+The Taki API will be used by the SDKs to send device and user information to our servers.
+It will also be used by the client side to send user information (that are not accessible by the SDKs) and the campaigns to be created.

 ## User information

 Here is an explanation of each field we expect to receive with user informations:

 - `identifier` - string that will identify the user, like CPF, user id, etc.
-- `topics` - data that will be used to segment the push notification, for example: abandoned_cart topic when the user left products at the app cart
+- `topics` - data that will be used to segment the push notification, for example: `abandoned_cart` topic, when the user left products in the app cart without buying
-- `data` - These data are used to create customizable push notification content
+- `data` - these data are used to create customizable push notification content

 ## Campaign information